Imagine you're the captain of a ship, setting sail on a long journey.Β

 These quotas focus on keeping the sales pipeline full and moving deals through the sales process.

-How it works: Reps might be required to maintain $500,000 worth of opportunities in their pipeline at all times or to advance 20 leads to the proposal stage each month.
+How it works: Reps might be required to maintain $500,000 worth of opportunities in their pipeline at all times or to advance 20 leads to the business proposal stage each month.

 Impact on sales and company: A healthy pipeline is crucial for predictable revenue growth.
 Pipeline quotas ensure that reps are consistently prospecting and nurturing leads, not just focusing on closing immediate deals.